mrchocoborider/react-tetris/README.md

 2. Flash effect when clearing a line.
 Gave up after spending too much time for such a minor addition.
 Did make some headway but because of the way the lines are cleared I found it took too much re-configuring to justify the effort.
 Some evidence of my attempts remain in the comments.

+3. Pause button, mostly for myself to help me test things.
+Took me longer than I'd like to admit to implement the text change on click.
+Also used what I learned here to change the Start Button's text to be more clear after starting the game.

-3. Next tetromino display, this will be my next feature attempt.
+4. Next tetromino display, this will be my next feature attempt.